rodrigodadam/scrum-master-quiz/README.md

   - **JS Folder**

-  All the game controllers are here and can be modifield I'll present only the part of files that need be modifield by user to re-build the Quiz without broken the code.
+  All the game controllers are here and can be modified I'll present only the part of files that need be modified by user to rebuild the Quiz without broken the code.

   - **game.js**

   - **Score Points =>**
-    To modify the score gained for each correct answer you can just modify the *const score_points = XX* where the XX will be the value of "points/score" gained for ech correct answer.
+    To modify the score gained for each correct answer you can just modify the *const score_points = XX* where the XX will be the value of "points/score" gained for each correct answer.

     ```javascript
     const score_points = XX;